TheAllenChou/string-id/README.md

 ## String ID

-String ID (SID) is a tool that converts character strings into fix-sized hashed values, commonly used in games for looking up resources.
+String ID (SID) is a tool that converts strings into fix-sized hashed values, commonly used in games for looking up resources.

 Notable advantages of SIDs over strings:
   * Each SID takes up small constant amount of memory (the underlying integer type).